amitevski/sf-film-locations/README.md

 The project is built and tested on travis each time new code is pushed

 ### Heroku
-On every successful build the app is deployed automatically to (heroku)[https://sf-film-location-search.herokuapp.com].
+On every successful build the app is deployed automatically to [heroku](https://sf-film-location-search.herokuapp.com).
 See `.travis.yml` for details.
+A very optimized [AOT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) version of the frontend is deployed to the live server.

 ### Code Climate
-After a successful build code is analyzed and a coverage report is sent to (code climate)[https://codeclimate.com/github/amitevski/sf-film-locations].
+After a successful build code is analyzed and a coverage report is sent to [code climate](https://codeclimate.com/github/amitevski/sf-film-locations).

 ## Updating the database